chilampoon/TCGA-ML/DEA/README.md

 One can use the cancer census genes to check if it's a cancer oncogene or suppressor genes

 ---
-To do:
+### To do:

 1. Redo the single type DEA, adding PCA analysis.
-2. Extract BRCA & HNSC subsets, first to redo the differential expression analysis, then to try the machine learning pipeline!
+2. Extract BRCA & HNSC subsets, first spile into training and validation parts, then to redo the differential expression analysis **on training part**, then to try the machine learning pipeline!